nerissa29/reading-notes/class-15.md

 According to [Component-Based Architecture](https://www.tutorialspoint.com/software_architecture_design/component_based_architecture.htm), the characteristics of Components are:

 - Reusability
-  - it is designed to be reused in different applications and in different situations; some components may also have a specific task
+  - it is designed to be reused in different applications and different situations; some components may also have a specific task
 - Replaceable
-  - it can be replace or substituted with similar components
+  - it can be replaced or substituted with similar components
 - Not Content specific
   - it can operate in different contexts and environments
 - Extensible
   - to provide new behavior, it can be extended
 - Encapsulated
-  - it does not expose internal processes details and it depicts interfaces
+  - it does not expose internal processes details, and it depicts interfaces
 - Independent
   - it has minimum dependencies on other components